Mehran7kl/code-compassions/README.md

 # code-compassions
-A repository that contains codes that implement same ideas but im different ways
+A repository that contains codes that implement same ideas but in different ways, that is different architectures , languages and designs.